Skip to content

 4. Monitor cache effectiveness

-3. Use z for comprehensive search
+• Use :search<Enter> for cross-service search

 Data Freshness

-1. Press r to refresh current view (uses cache if valid)
+1. Refresh: :refresh<Enter> (uses cache if valid)